bffcorianne/corianneblog/content/authors/admin/_index.md

 #- Visitors
 ---

-Hi!
-I'm Corianne.
 I'm a data lover not a fighter, visualize all the things, and former roller derby athlete.

 I'm firmly rooted in curiousity and finding creative solutions to complicated problems.